 Moving slowly and thoughtfully may be the solution.
 If the system has gaps and is hackable, we need to put the safety pin back in.
 Calibrate its usage and impact as we evolve a version that works.

 I may have missed many questions above.
 This is a debate on what probably is one of the most important decisions we face as citizens.
 Write in below.

 PS: My stand: I love Aadhaar (and its companion IndiaStack).
 Much like I love our fully digitised stock market, our online passport and motor license offices or our land registries.
 They make things transparent and work for the citizen.
-So, instead of banning Aadhaar, we should make sure we use it, stop its misuse and absolutely ban its abuse, and create the right conditions for its evolution.
+So, instead of dismantling Aadhaar, we should make sure we use it, stop its misuse, absolutely ban its abuse, and create the right conditions for it to evolve.

-The motor vehicle transformed humanity, but you don’t hand over the keys of your car to a 10-year-old, and a death due to drunken driving leads to a charge of first degree murder in some countries.
+The motor vehicle transformed humanity, but you don’t hand over the keys of your car to a 10-year-old.
+The death due to drunken driving leads to a charge of first-degree murder in some countries.
 We need to think the same way about Aadhaar.
-It can transform our nation, but equally the collateral damage from a shoddy implementation will be lethal.
+It can transform our nation, but equally the collateral damage from a shoddy implementation can be lethal.

 (With inputs from NS Ramnath)